 Ovarian tumors are abnormal growths on the ovaries, the female reproductive organs that produce eggs.
-Ovarian tumors can be cancerous (malignant) or noncancerous (benign).
+Ovarian tumors can be noncancerous (benign) or cancerous (malignant).

 Many things can make you more likely to develop an ovarian tumor.
 Our team at Dignity Health will walk you through your initial exam, diagnosis, and any necessary treatments.
-Find a Doctor today to discuss ovarian tumors in AZ, CA, and NV.
+Find a Doctor today to discuss ovarian tumors.

-Symptoms of both benign ovarian tumors and ovarian cancer may include:
+Symptoms of both benign and malignant ovarian tumors may include:

 - Stomach bloating

 - Increased belly size